SudharsanaPrasad/KIT_Repo/katrinconsole/README.md

 # KATRIN Console

-One App to rule them all.
+One App to rule them all!!!

 ## Docs